wp-plugins/delete-me/readme.txt

 == Changelog ==

+= 1.2 =

+* Added Multisite and Network Activation support.
+* Added setting for Multisite to delete user from Network if user no longer belongs to any Network Sites.
+* Added setting to delete comments.
+* Edited e-mail notification to list the number of comments deleted.
+* Edited Javascript delete warning to include "Comments" in the warning if the setting "Delete Comments" is checked.

 = 1.1 =

-* Added optional detailed email notification when user deletes themselves.
+* Added setting for detailed e-mail notification when user deletes themselves.
 * Fixed undefined function errors for wp_delete_post and wp_delete_link when user has Posts or Links.

 = 1.0 =